open-pisciculture/open-source-fish-farming-prototypes/README.md

 The repository is split into four sections: the data-buoy-node folder presents the main data buoy prototype, the gps-node and breakout-board categories include additional devices, and the general section holds information shared by all.

+We gratefully acknowledge financial support from the Ministry of Science, Technology, and Innovation in Colombia MINCIENCIAS.

 ## Article

 LINK A PLOSONE